 My report was just about finished when my patient — labeled “a difficult patient” — in room 205 requested her pain medicine and her medicine for itching.
 Pain and itching are not uncommon for a dialysis patient with nerve pain and half of a foot missing from diabetic complications.
 Report ended about 7:15 PM.

 I quickly went to Ms. H’s room to assess her and her pain.

 Before I could introduce myself, this heavily aged forty year-old immediately began complaining.
 “They didn’t give me my medicine right.
 Nobody treats me right here.”
-I explained to her as I assessed her that I would check her medicine log to determine when the medicines had been given last.
-I told her I’d be right back.
+I explained to her as I assessed her that I would check her medicine log to determine when the medicines had been given last and I told her I’d be right back.